narwhalacademy/zebra-crossing/README.md

 ##### Mastodon

-Mastodon has basic features to limit post visibility, filter what you see and block other user.
+Mastodon has basic features to limit post visibility and searchability, and adjust how public your proflie is.
 On top of that, it has unique features because it’s run on a network of federated/decentralized servers (each user has to join a home server that supposedly aligns with their values).

+- **Post visibility settings:** Each post can be set to `Public`, `Unlisted/Quiet Public`  (hidden from search and explore), `Follows only`.
+- **Profile privacy settings:** In the `Settings → Public Profile → Privacy and reach` section of the website, you can adjust whether your posts and profile show up in recommendation or search pages, whether you want to manually screen every new follower, and whether you want your follows/followers to be browsable.
 - **Federated/decentralized features:** Users can block all users from another server.
 Your server’s administrators can also issue a server-wide block to another server (as a user they are automatically blocked for you).
-- **Post visibility settings:** Each post can be set to `Public`, `Unlisted/Quiet Public`  (hidden from search and explore), `Follows only`.

 ##### X/Twitter